AdaCore/training_material/courses/spark_for_ada_programmers/labs/150_spark_boundary.lab.rst

    :color-red:`alarm.adb:15:10: error: call to a volatile function in interfering context is not allowed in SPARK`

-   *Reads of volatile functions should be stored.*
+   *Reads of volatile functions should be stored*

    - Update :ada:`Set_Status` to use the volatile function in a "non-interfering context"